IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

  app                        latest                     d98cbdf82a0d        21 hours ago        542MB
  ```

-Note that all the different tags are currently associated with the same image, they have the same image ID.
+Note that all the different tags are currently associated with the same image, as they have the same image ID.
 After tagging, the command `docker run app:<version> ...` or `docker pull app:<version> ...` resolves the available versions as follows:

 - `app:1` resolves to the latest 1.x.x version, which in this case is `1.3.5`.